slatedocs/slate/source/index.html.md

 # Introduction

 Welcome to the documentation for the Expensify Integration Server.
-This documentation is designed to give you all the information you need to integrate with Expensify.
-You will find information on how to programmatically download expense reports data for analysis or insertion into your accounting package, upload employee data to configure or provision accounts for new hires or insert report data into a user’s account from your external system.
+This is designed to give you all the information you need to integrate with Expensify.
+You will find information on how to programmatically download expense reports data for analysis or insertion into your accounting package, provision or update accounts for new hires, and much more.

 For more information, please contact us at <help@expensify.com>.
 Enjoy!